ageneric/pygame-engine-indev/Assets/docs.md

 ## Introduction
 This is the help interface for Pygame Engine, a program used to build applications and games using Python and the Pygame library.
 If using scripting, you will code in an Object Oriented style.

-To build a graphical interface, start by creating an Instance in the Node Tree.
+To build a graphical interface, start by creating an Instance in the Tree View.
 An Instance is a copy of a class that may run scripts or have graphics.

 To build games with Python scripting, start by defining a class in the Project Tab.
 A class is a blueprint for an entity used to create Instances.